manabu-hirano/logdrive/README.md

 ### Installing guest OS for tests

 First, specify IP addresses of your computer and virtual machines as follows.
 In the following example, we assume that you have free IP address of 192.168.1.{151,152,...} for virtual machines in addition to your computer's IP address (i.e., 192.168.1.130).
-Please note that netmask has been fixed at 24 in the test scripts.
+Please note that netmask has been fixed at 24 and network address has fixed at 192.168.1 in the test scripts.
+If you need to change netmask and network address, edit the test scripts and configuration files.

     [root@localhost setup]# cd ../tests
     [root@localhost tests]# vi ipaddr_definition.sh